If you run a small business online you are always looking for new ideas on how to pick up more traffic and more targeted clients.

 A great way that I have managed to get extra work and clients is by performing a quick free audit on their site.

-I am a website usability testing expert with over 5 years experience testing some of the biggest websites, a lot of them pay large sums for average users to conduct a usability tests to see how their users will react to new designs and features etc.
+I am a website design and usability testing expert with over five years of experience testing some of the biggest websites, a lot of them pay large sums for average users to conduct usability tests to see how their users will react to new designs and features, etc.

 A lot of the time the companies are amazed that I’d go to so much trouble to let them know my thoughts on their website.
 They could only wish every visitor did this!